-Euro-Toques chef José Barroso from Portugal and his Westport born wife Sinead Lambert run this lively first floor restaurant on Bridge Street.
+Euro-Toques chef José Barroso from Portugal and his Westport born wife Sinead Lambert run this lively first floor café and restaurant on Bridge Street.
+Since closing their ground floor cafe in 2016, they are open upstairs all day - the room has quite a party atmosphere and it is in great demand on weekend evenings.

 José takes pride in sourcing local and organic food and this is highlighted on his menus, where suppliers are credited - including Kate McCormack & Sons, Country Fresh, McLaughlin's Fruit & Veg, Clarke's Seafoods and O'Connells C&C, all in Westport; 100% Irish beef is from the Slaney Valley.